darkorsa/cordo/README.md

 For the purpose of Authorization [Zend ACL](https://docs.zendframework.com/zend-permissions-acl/usage/) has been used.
 ACL roles, resources, permissions cen be defined seperately in each package in `app/[Context]/[PackageName]/Application/Acl/[PackageName]Acl.php` which should extend `Cordo\Core\Application\Service\Register\AclRegister`.

-In `Auth` package that is shipped with this framework there are CRUD actions prepared for users ACL rules.
+In `Auth` package that is shipped with  [Backoffice Users bundle](https://github.com/darkorsa/cordo-bundle-backoffice) there are CRUD actions prepared for users ACL rules.

-There is also a `Middeware` for authorizing access to API endpoints in `system/Module/Auth/UI/Http/Middleware/AclMiddleware.php`.
+There is also a `Middeware` for authorizing access to API endpoints in `app/Backoffice/Shared/UI/Http/Middleware/AclMiddleware.php`.
 You can pass privilage name in constructor or leave empty then it will simply map http request method (GET, POST, PUT, DELETE) as acl privilage.

 ### Errors